WDI-SEA/notes/16-react/intro-react/dino-blog-lab.md

   )
 ```

-5. Create your **Home** component!
+5. Create your **Post** component!
 You decide how you want to display the title, author, body, and comment, or you can use the screenshot in the Solution section below as inspiration.
 Make sure to import the component into `App.js`.

 ## Solution